dmitrybabich/TempMonitor/README.md

 # TempMonitor

-App that shows current temperature on Android Car Head devices
+App that shows the current temperature on Android Car Head devices